Trump calls for boycott until Apple unlocks shooter's phone

 Trump, front-runner for the Republican nomination ahead of the Nov.
 8 presidential election, made the off-the-cuff comment at a town hall-style event at a country club, a day before the state's nominating contest.

-Even as he was still speaking, Trump's campaign posted on his Twitter handle (@real Donald Trump) from an iPhone, with the timestamp labeled "via Twitter for iPhone."
+Even as he was still speaking, Trump's campaign posted on his Twitter handle (@real Donald Trump) from an iPhone, with the timestamp labelled "via Twitter for iPhone."

 Trump later posted on Twitter that he used both an iPhone and a Samsung device.